saundracatalina/saundracatalina/README.md

 ### 👋 Hi, I’m Saundra!

 ### 🌱 I'm a Software Engineer with a background in non-profits.
-I have a love for problem solving and am looking to put my software engineering skill to work towards a new mission-driven opportunity.
+Problem solving and efficiency are where I shine.

 ### 📫 [Message me on LinkedIn here!](https://www.linkedin.com/in/saundra-catalina)